 One of the four categories I talk about here on One Exceptional Life is overcoming challenges.
+More specifically, it’s not about the challenge, but moving on past the struggle that so very often has the potential to stop us in our tracks.
 In that vein, I have invited guest writers to come in on a monthly basis to share their stories of overcoming adversity with you.
-The goal here is for you is to see how others have been able to grow past the struggles they go through.
-But also, I want you to be inspired by these stories.
+Our goal is for you is to see how others have been able to grow past their struggles.
+But also, I want you to be motivated by inspirational stories of overcoming.

 I encourage you to check out each article.
 Please pin, tweet, share and comment.
 Your comments support our friends who do the writing and lay their hearts out for you to learn and grow from.
 Facing obstacles isn’t easy, but for me, knowing that others are benefiting from my story, gives me comfort.
 So please share some love with these courageous women.

-Luisa’s story was the first in our Stories of Overcoming Adversity Series.
+Meet Luisa from Fruitfully Living who brings us the first in our Stories of Overcoming Adversity Series.
 She has a huge list of negative experiences in her life.
-However, through an incredible process of three important things she learned to do, Confess, Forgive, and Release, this brave woman was able to overcome and thrives in her life today.
+However, through an incredible process of three important things she learned to do, Confess, Forgive, and Release, this brave woman was able to overcome and thrives in life today.
 Here is her story:

 When I look back at my life, in many ways, I should have been a statistic.
 Honestly, based on my circumstances, I don’t think people would have given me much of a chance to “succeed.”
 I had all the cards stacked up against me, except one.
 But that one card was the one that mattered.
 That one card gave me the tools to learn how to overcome adversity.

-Much of the adversity that I have faced as an adult is a result from the struggles and suffering that I went through as a child.
+Much of my story about overcoming adversity that I have faced as an adult is a result from the struggles and suffering that I went through as a child.
 I am not going to go into every detail of the things I lived through.
 There is just too much to write.
 But here are a few “highlights”… (click the link above for the rest of her story.)

-This next example of overcoming obstacles is told by Dawn who was tormented by drug addiction in her family.
-She found peace in the storm through her relationship with Jesus and as she learned to let go of the things she cannot control, God gave her a passion to help others do the same.
+This next example of our overcoming adversity stories is told by Dawn from The Faith to Flourish who was tormented by drug addiction in her family.
+She found peace in the storm through her relationship with Jesus and as she learned to let go of the things she could not control, God gave her a passion to help others do the same.
 She created a ministry to help other families hurt by addiction.
-You can read more about that in her post.
+Here is Dawn’s story:

 “Our son is addicted to drugs.”
 The words my husband whispered knocked the wind out of me.
 How could this be happening to our son, our family?
 How could I have prevented this?
 What can I do to fix it?
 How can we find peace in times of trouble?
 The questions came faster than the answers, most of which I didn’t want to hear.